22 Reasons to Outsource to the Philippines in 2022

 English is the second language in the Philippines.
-It is deeply integrated in the education system (with 94% literacy rate), used in daily life, all types of media, and a requirement for most jobs.
+It is deeply integrated into the education system (with a 94% literacy rate), used in daily life, all types of media, and a requirement for most jobs.
 70% percent of Filipinos as of 2019 are fluent in English.

 However, what’s more beneficial is not only fluency but actual skills in communication.
 It’s not just about grammar, or neutral pronunciation/accents.
 It’s more about comprehension and emotional connection.

 It’s about providing context, being empathetic, a willingness to listen, acknowledging the other person’s feelings and more.
 Filipinos are very good at those, which makes for good communicators essential for customer service and working with clients.